Powerhouse Team Cultivates Leadership

 As much as that team was expected to dominate, The Summit’s 2011 state championship team was not.
 The program had not won even a district title in the decade prior to the season.
 That changed on Nov.
 27, 2011 with a 1-0 defeat of soccer power Badin High School in a district championship.
 The Lady Knights reeled off four consecutive one-goal victories before downing Laurel School 5-2 for the Division III state title.

 Coach Mike Fee has been a staple with The Summit’s program since 1995, first as an assistant coach and then, starting in 2001, as the head coach.
 He led the Lady Knights to both state championships.
 A four-time Southwest Ohio coach of the year and seven-time MVC coach of the year, Coach Fee’s accolades include a 2015 Ohio Private School coach of the year honor.
 He’s also a two-time Cincinnati Enquirer coach of the year.
+In 2018, the program played its 700th game, and Coach Fee was at the helm for his 350th game as head coach.
 Coach Fee is a 1988 St. Xavier High School grad and a 1992 University of Cincinnati grad.
 He earned a Master’s degree in counseling from Xavier in 1999.